 Investors can also create a routine that drives action.
 That routine should include specific steps, such as defining your overall financial strategy, measuring risk tolerance, knowing your time horizon and aggressively saving.
-“Find moves you can make on auto-pilot, such as regularly putting money into a 401(k),” Champion says.
+Consider moves you can make on auto-pilot, such as regularly putting money into a 401(k).

 Every pro golfer can strip down each shot to the fundamentals—grip, stance and alignment.
 If shots are starting to go off-line, many times the problem can be attributed to one of those fundamentals being off—small issues such as a grip that’s too tight or knees that are too straight can be enough to throw off an entire swing.

 The same goes with investors who find they are off-track with financial goals.
 Often the issue is a small tweak to their financial situation.
 Is spending outstripping saving?
 Does your asset allocation need to be adjusted so you can take on more or less risk?
 Once you identify the problem, you can make the necessary adjustments to get back on course.

 Even with all their success, top pro golfers still work regularly with a swing coach and adhere to their guidance.
-Similarly, even investors who think they are on top of game may want to find reliable Financial Advisors who can help them assess their strengths and weaknesses, identify long-term goals and design a plan to help them reach their goals.
-"Top players wouldn’t tinker with their own swings," says Champion, "and high-net-worth individuals might not want to try to manage their own money."
+Similarly, even investors who think they are on top of their game may want to find reliable Financial Advisors who can help them assess their strengths and weaknesses, identify long-term goals and design a plan to help them reach their goals.